dariushazimi/dariushazimi.github.io/_posts/2019-03-20-Supervised-vs-Unsupervised-Machine-Learning.md

 Most common type of applied machine learning is classification
 #### Classification

-When data is used to predict a category, supervised learning is also called _classification_
+When data is used to predict a category, supervised learning is also called _classification_.

+This model usually has two ML-based classifiers:
+1. Training
+In training phase we feed the model a large dataset which the model will use for training.
+This dataset has been classified correctly so that the model can learn from.
+2. Predication
+Once the model has been trained, we run it in the prediction phase.

+In this phase we try to classify new instances which have not been seen before.

 #### Linear Regression
 When a value is being predicted, like with stock prices, supervised learning is called regression.
 This is usefull to finding relationships between two continues variables.i.e.
 Predicting housing prices or stock prices are examples of linear regression.